 This course is a field education practicum open only to Knox College students in the Master of Divinity program focused on the ecumenical church in its inter-cultural mission dimensions.
-Students will be prepared and debriefed during the course instruction before and after an inter-cultural exposure trip to Cuba which will take place during reading week.
-Three Knox Faculty members will accompany the students and will serve as field education supervisors during the exposure trip.
+Students will be prepared and debriefed during the course instruction before and after several inter-cultural exposure events.
+Three Knox Faculty members will accompany the students and will serve as field education supervisors during the exposure events.
 This course will be a pass fail course and will be assessed by means of reflection papers, supervisor and student evaluations, and a final integrative paper.